5th Soft Tissue Workshop 1-3rd June 2021

 One of the greatest challenges for mechanical modelling is to extend its success to fields outside traditional engineering, in particular to physiology, biomedical sciences, and medicine.
 This Fifth workshop continued the research forum for modelling specialists and medical experts to discuss and exchange ideas on state-of-the-art developments and challenges in the field of soft tissue modelling, with particular applications to tissues in the cardiovascular system and tissues affected by cancer.

 The 5th St. Andrews Soft Tissue workshop took place on Tuesday 1st June to Thursday 3rd June.
 It was supported by ICMs.
 There were 100 registered delegates.
 The three day workshop programme covered the themes of Cardiac Modelling, Multiscale Modelling, Respiration and Circulation, Cancer and Mechanobiology.
 There were 6 plenary talks and 28 talks.
 A poster session by virtue of being held in sococo, allowed delegates to interact with the poster delegates in their poster rooms.
 In addition the plenary speakers had rooms in sococo which gave delegates the opportunity to ask them questions.
+The recordings of the plenary talks can be viewed via the 3rd link to the right.
+An A-Z of the workshop (best viewed as a slide-show) can be viewed via the 4th link.

 About our Plenary Speakers